sven-cork/love-art/README.md

 Design style for hero-image with cover text mathing to the dominant tone and background color was influenced from Code Institute Love Running project.

-Inspiration for navigation bar with vertical dividers was taken from [Jill Poyerd Fine Art](https://www.jillpoyerd.com/)
+The [Jill Poyerd Fine Art](https://www.jillpoyerd.com/) website provided inspiration for the navigation bar with vertical dividers.